 Among all other things, Linked Data enables better experiences, future-proof library records management, preservation and serving by being in the heart of technologies such as:

 Having matured into a reliable and efficient technology, Linked Data can serve for building tools that help libraries meet a whole set of novel challenges such as:

 And all this with the power of a link.
 As simple as that.

 In the wake of the digital revolution, libraries have started rethinking their catalogues and reshaping them along the lines that have been set by popular search engines and online retailers.

 In a web increasingly about data and relationships (see Cooking Up the Semantic Web), semantic technologies are key to bringing audiences back to libraries and making library archives and collections visible and accessible.
 For in today’s information age, libraries are not only to store and organize content but to also provide knowledge discovery experiences.
 They do have to walk all the way “from cataloguing to catalinking” [to use the expression, borrowed from an informative presentation on Linked Data for Libraries by Richard Wallis, slide 19]

-The deployment of semantic web technologies can enable readers to search for concepts, documents, people, relationships.
+The deployment of Semantic Technology can enable readers to search for concepts, documents, people, relationships.
 It is through linking their data within and across other resources, repositories and databases that libraries can not only store and organize information in an efficient way but to also provide rich knowledge discovery experiences.
+Click To Tweet

 Most importantly, providing a framework for sharing semantically enriched data, Linked Data technologies can help libraries remain the knowledge hubs they have always meant to be by allowing them to remain relevant and make library resources easily accessible, ultimately more visible.